 The Low-Emission Technology Initiative is one of the key ways the Vancouver Fraser Port Authority is working towards its goal under the Northwest Ports Clean Air Strategy to phase out all port-related emissions by 2050, in support of the Government of Canada’s commitment to reach net-zero emissions by 2050.

-Low-emission technology pilot projects conducted to date
+Low-emission pilot projects conducted to date

 Biodiesel as a marine fuel